nmningmei/metacognition/scripts/README.md

 For pairwise comparison at each time:

-There exists a significant difference between confidence and awareness, t = 3.420, p = 7.540e-03
+There exists a significant difference between confidence and awareness at time 1, t = 3.420, p = 7.540e-03